 So what became of that young campaigner of coder rights?
 Well i graduated university and immediately started putting in 50+ hour weeks at a startup.
 I was attracted by the usual jargon.
-Teams that "worked hand and play harder".
+Teams that "worked hard and play harder".
 The added "er" on "hard-er" being a clear indication that the hours would be such that play was all but impossible given the onerous hours.

 This is common in many of the friends i have in the industry.
 We are all taught, actively or passively, that long hours are a requirement of the space.
 We accept them as a price of doing business.
-We wear them like badges of honor, earned through some justifiable self-sacrifice.
+We wear them like badges of honor, earned through some loosely justifiable self-sacrifice.